 Let $p$ and $q$ be integers.
 Let $\mathcal{S}_{p,q}$ be the stack of canonically polarized surfaces $X$ with $p_g(X) = p$ and $q(X) = q$.
 Thus, for $S$ a scheme, the objects of the groupoid $\mathcal{S}_{p,q}(S)$ are smooth proper morphisms $X\to S$ of schemes whose geometric fibres $X_s$ are smooth projective connected (minimal) surfaces with ample canonical bundle such that $p_g(X_s) = p$ and $q(X_s) = q$.
 By Matsusaka--Mumford \cite{MatMum}, the stack $\mathcal{S}_{p,q}$ is a locally finite type separated algebraic stack over $\ZZ$.
 Moreover, ``boundedness'' for canonically polarised surfaces with fixed $p_g$ and $q$ implies that $\mathcal{S}_{p,q}$ is of finite type over $\ZZ$; see \cite[Thm.~1.7]{KollarQuotients}.
 Finally, as $\mathcal{S}_{p,q}$ parametrizes proper varieties with a (canonical) polarization, the diagonal of $\mathcal{S}_{p,q}$ is affine (cf. the proofs of \cite[Lemma~2.1]{JLFano} and \cite[Lemma~2.4]{JLFano}).

 It seems reasonable to suspect that $\mathcal{S}_{p,q,\CC}$ is arithmetically hyperbolic (cf.~\cite[Conjecture~1.1]{Jav15}).
-Indeed, its subvarieties are of log-general type by a theorem of Campana-Paun \cite{CP}.
+Indeed, its subvarieties are of log-general type by a theorem of Campana--Paun \cite{CP}.
 Moreover, its subvarieties are Brody hyperbolic \cite{VZ} and even Kobayashi hyperbolic \cite{ToYeung, Schumacher}.
-Also, the stack $\mathcal{S}_{p,q,\CC}$ satisfies the ``function field'' analogue of arithmetic hyperbolicity by a theorem of Kov\'acs-Lieblich \cite{KovacsLieblich}.
-Thus, in light of Lang--Vojta's conjecture, ignoring stacky issues, it seems reasonable to suspect that $\mathcal{S}_{p,q,\CC}$ is arithmetically hyperbolic over $\CC$.
+Also, the stack $\mathcal{S}_{p,q,\CC}$ satisfies a ``function field'' analogue of arithmetic hyperbolicity by a theorem of Kov\'acs--Lieblich \cite{KovacsLieblich}.
+Thus, in light of Lang--Vojta's conjectures \cite[\S0.3]{Abr}, ignoring stacky issues, it seems reasonable to suspect that $\mathcal{S}_{p,q,\CC}$ is arithmetically hyperbolic over $\CC$.
 Our next result gives a modest contribution towards this expectation, and illustrates how one can use our results by arguing directly on the moduli stack.